clambro/black-hole-thesis/docs/description.md

 Where $\epsilon$ is the initial amplitude of the field that we will vary to get different effects.
 You will notice that all the energy of the field at the start is kinetic.
 It's in the momentum equation, and the field itself is zero.
 That's why we chose the metaphor of the hand punching the rubber sheet.
 The simulation starts the moment the fist makes contact with the sheet.

+### Black Hole Formation

 The last thing we need is to understand when a black hole has formed.
-This happens when enough mass is contained in a small enough radius such that the Schwarzschield condition is met:
+This happens when enough mass is contained in a small enough radius such that

 $$
 \frac{2m}{r} = 1
 $$

+This is called the Schwarzchield condition.
 As you might expect, the simulation gets a little messy when this happens.
 In particular, our radial factor $A$ goes to zero, causing the $dr$ component of our metric to diverge, and blasting the local curvature off to infinity.
 This breaks our simulation.
 To avoid this nastiness, we instead define black hole formation at

 $$
 \frac{2m}{r} = 0.99